 According to a recent study, 85% of people trust the online reviews of a company as much as they trust a personal recommendation.
 For millennials, that figure is even higher, at 95%.
 Curious about the link between reviews and revenue?
 One study tackled just that question, finding that each one-star increase in a company’s online rating equated to a revenue increase of between 5% and 9%.

 So, what does a maintenance operation primed for sustainable, long-term growth look like?
 For one, it’s process-driven, not people-driven.
 Good workers make mistakes.
 Good processes catch them.
 Good workers need vacations.
 Good processes never take a day off.

 By creating a system with quality checks at every step of the process, maintenance issues can be caught and fixed before they result in negative experiences, negative reviews and increased resident turnover.

 Here’s an example of a data-driven guideline for how long your company has to repair each type of maintenance issue before your chances of a happy tenant drop off considerably.

 Plumbing and electrical repairs: 5 days or less

 Any other issues: 15 days or less

 In a nutshell, what we’re getting at is simple: when growing your business, if you only focus on the short-term, bottom-line numbers, you’re potentially setting yourself for long-term failure.
-But by measuring other performance indicators like tenant turnover rate, vacancy rate, and online reputation, you’ll start to get a more complete picture of how sustainable your business model is and which areas need to be brought up to speed.
+But by measuring other performance indicators like tenant turnover rate, vacancy rate, maintenance issues, and online reputation, you’ll start to get a more complete picture of how sustainable your business model is and which areas need to be brought up to speed.